10 Best Benchtop Power Jointers

 Maintenance and Long-Term Ownership

 Spiral and helical cutterheads reduce maintenance frequency, but you should still clear the dust chute after every session and periodically verify that the outfeed table has not shifted.
 If you choose a straight-knife machine, invest in a magnetic knife-setting jig; proper knife projection is critical for a smooth finish.
 Keep the tables waxed or lightly oiled so boards glide without snagging.
-For machines with cast-iron surfaces, rust prevention is important in humid shops—paste wax offers both protection and reduced friction.
+For cast-iron surfaces, rust prevention matters in humid shops—paste wax provides both protection and reduced friction.

 Final Recommendation